stele1 Spec

 ]

-mention all contibutors, maintainers at the top with notes.
+mention all contributors, maintainers at the top with notes.

 UUID (metadata.uuid)